-Councillor McGuire notified the Committee that he would leave the meeting prior to the start of the item regarding Community Transport.
+Councillor McGuire notified the Committee that he would leave the meeting prior to the start of the item regarding Community Transport and would not take part in a Working Group, should one be created.

 116. PETITIONS AND PUBLIC QUESTIONS

 No petitions or public questions had been received.